 Depending on the strength of suction, there can be a lot of blood brought to the skin in the area.
 There is also a procedure where blood is drawn by cutting the skin, which leads to “blood-letting”, although it is not widely practised by natural health practitioners in the West.
 Although some may think it as uncomfortable, most find it a pleasant experience that promotes the release of tension, even though the pull is felt well with strong suction.

 Hot and cold cupping.
-Hot cupping involves the use of fire – a spirit-soaked piece of cotton wool wrapped around a long wand is lit, and inserted for a couple of moments into the cup.
+Hot cupping involves the use of fire – a spirit-soaked piece of cotton wool wrapped around a long wand is lit and inserted for a couple of moments into the cup.
 The cup is then applied very quickly onto the skin.
 Since the wand is inserted only for a second, the cup doesn’t heat up, but this creates a strong suction for the procedure.
 The cups are then left on the skin for 10-15 minutes.
-Cold cupping involves a pump which sucks the air out of the cup, or just a hand which squeezes the cup, or a rubber ball on top of the cup.
+Cold cupping involves a pump that sucks the air out of the cup or just a hand that squeezes the cup, or a rubber ball on top of the cup.

 Magnesium oil – the mineral component of the treatment – adds to its vast range of benefits:

 - Relief of muscle tension.

 - Helps with respiratory conditions (e.g. asthma, bronchitis)

 - Clears stagnant of energy